osquery/osquery/docs/wiki/deployment/syslog.md

-# Reading syslogs with osquery
+# Reading syslog with osquery

 osquery 1.7.3 introduced support for consuming and querying the macOS system log via Apple System Log (ASL). osquery 1.7.4 introduced support for the Linux syslog via **rsyslog**.
 This document explains how to configure and use these syslog tables.